-When we print an image, for it to not look granular and blurred, even higher than 96 pixels need to be packed per inch.
+When we print an image, for it to not look granular and blurred, we need even more than 96 pixels to be packed per inch.
 The acceptable PPI for most printers currently is 300 and that's what we need at Pothi.com too.

 There is another term called DPI (dots per inch), which is technically different from PPI.
-It is a property of the printer and not the image.
+It is a property of the printer and not of the image.
 We have put a note about DPI at the end of this article.
 But you can skip it if it confuses you.
-What is important to know is that DPI word is very, very often used in place of PPI.
-In fact DPI is the term more commonly used than PPI.
-Even many designers may get confused if you tell them PPI of an image.
-Therefore, although DPI is wrong term to denote the resolution of an image, that's the term we have use everywhere on Pothi.com, sometimes indicating that it is same as PPI.
-So, anywhere on this site we talk of DPI of an image, you should know that we are actually talking about pixels per inch.
+What is important to know is that the word "DPI" is used very, very often in place of PPI.
+In fact, the term DPI is used more commonly than the term PPI.
+Even many designers may get confused if you talk to them about the PPI of an image.
+Therefore, although DPI is the wrong term to denote the resolution of an image, that's the term we have used everywhere on Pothi.com, sometimes indicating that it is the same as PPI.
+So, anywhere on this site, when we talk of DPI of an image, you should know that we are actually talking about pixels per inch.

 Now that we know what resolution/DPI and pixels are, we understand the size of the image.
 We often say that we need the image to be of the right size at 300 DPI.
 The size here essentially means the size in terms of inches or other physical world units.
 So, if we need an image to be of 5 inch x 7 inch at 300 DPI, we want an image whose width is 5x300 = 1500 px and height is 7x300 = 2100 pixels.
 If there was an image of 750 px x 1050 px, we can still print it in 5"x7" size, but then it will be printed at 150 DPI.
 It may look fine on screen, but it is likely to look bad in print.